skalyaanamoorthy/thermostability-transfer/README.md

 ## Running Inference

 Then, you can run any of the inference scripts in inference scripts.
-You can use the template calls from cluster_inference_scripts in order to determine the template for calling each method's wrapper script.
-For instance, to run ProteinMPNN with 0.2 Angstrom backbone noise on FireProtDB:
+You can use the template calls from cluster_inference_scripts in order to determine the template for calling each method's wrapper script (they are designed to be called from the cluster_inference_scripts directory, though).
+On the other hand, to run ProteinMPNN from the repository root with 0.2 Angstrom backbone noise on FireProtDB:

 `python inference_scripts/mpnn.py --db_location 'data/fireprot_mapped.csv' --output 'data/fireprot_mapped_preds.csv' --mpnn_loc ~/software/ProteinMPNN --noise '20'`

+Again, note that you must specify the install location for ProteinMPNN, Tranception, and KORPM because they originate from repositories.

 If you are running on a cluster, you will likely find it convenient to modify the `cluster_inference_scripts` and directly submit them; they are designed to be submitted from their own folder as the working directory, rather than the root of the repo like all other files.
 Note that ESM methods (ESM-1V, MSA-Transformer, ESM-IF) and MIF methods (MIF and MIF-ST) will require substantial storage space and network usage to download the model weights on their first run (especially ESM-1V).
 To run inference of inverse/reversion mutations for structural methods you will need the predicted mutants as stated above, and you will have to use the _inv versions of each structural method.